-Posted in Risk Management on Wednesday, June 26, 2019
+Posted in Risk Management on Tuesday, March 16, 2021

-- As a practice owner, be sure that your staff knows your boundary expectations when it comes to their involvement with you and, more importantly, with the patients.
+- As a practice owner, be sure that your staff knows your expectations when it comes to their involvement with you and, more importantly, with the patients.

-- Staff may not think about the complications you face with them being your patient’s “friend” on social media, so talking to them openly can illustrate your point.
+- Staff may not think about the complications you face with them being your patient’s friend on social media, so talking to them openly can illustrate your point.

 You can solve many issues surrounding social media use in your practice by having a social media policy in place.

 Making the sacrifice that being a doctor entails and applying self-discipline in your online behavior will pay dividends for your reputation.